Liechtenstein to San Marino by Public Transport: A Four-Country Overland Adventure

 - Visit the Prince of Liechtenstein Winery

 - Enjoy food and fine dining.
-There’s several michelin starred restaurants if you’re fancy!
+There are several Michelin-starred restaurants if you’re fancy!

 Where to stay in Vaduz

-We stayed in the Schaan-Vaduz Youth Hostel which had spotless private rooms and not like a typical youth hostel at all.
-Fortunately they had a relaxed attitude to the word ‘youth’!
+We stayed at the Schaan-Vaduz Youth Hostel, which had spotless private rooms and was nothing like a typical youth hostel.
+Fortunately, they had a relaxed attitude to the word ‘youth’!
 There’s a limited choice of hotels in Vaduz centre, with many hotels in Schaan.

 Vaduz to Milan by bus